haixiaolu/Lu_Portfolio/README.md

 - Engineered features that are important criterias for create the best model.
 - Optimized Logistic, Lasso, Random Forest classifications to reach the best model.

+## [Project 2: Predict Total Sales]

+For this project I built several models to predict how much sales revenue can be expected from each customer based on their website site visit behaviors.
+Then, I chose the best preform model to submit on a kaggle competition which only opens for our Data Analytics Fall Term class 2020.
+We were competing against the others in the class for the best score on the private leaderboard.

+I was able to get the model to predict the total sales revenue with 94% accuracy after some feature engineering and turning.
+For most of the cases this would have a reasonable results on the public leader board.
+To get a better results I used some cross-validation and resampling to trained my models.
+This created some solid results.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for